Wholesale Deal ROI Calculator

 How to use the Wholesale Deal ROI Calculator

 Pull the inputs from your CRM or dialer reports if you have them.
 If you are pre-launch, the defaults represent one VA working a 15,000-record monthly list, making about 20,000 dial attempts, connecting with about 175 sellers per workday, and producing about 30 strictly qualified leads per month.
 The default contract benchmark is one signed contract per 40 qualified leads.
-VA cost is automatic: $1,160 each for one or two VAs, then $1,000 each at three or more.
+VA Horizon prices per qualified lead rather than a flat monthly VA fee, so this model focuses on volume and revenue potential.
+Your exact per-lead price is quoted after a buy box review.

-What is a realistic contact rate for cold calling wholesalers?
+What is a realistic contact rate for cold calling investors?

 Contact rate is the single biggest variable in this model.
 On the VA Horizon Readymode setup, a caller typically runs 800 to 1,200 dial attempts and reaches 150 to 200 live connections per workday.
 The 17.5% standard is the midpoint of that operating range.
 Actual results move with list freshness, skip tracing quality, and dialing time.